 The project is aligned with the World Bank – BiH Country Partnership Framework (CPF) 2016-2020 for BiH and the 2020 Systematic Country Diagnostic Update.
 The project responds to the CPF objective to Improve public services efficiency; private sector growth and preventing degradation of natural resources and building resilience to natural shocks.
 Although the preparation of the CPF 2021-2025 has been temporarily postponed due to the COVID-19 pandemic, the 2020 Systematic Country Diagnostic Update which underpins the forthcoming CPF has identified as one of the country priorities “better leveraging of natural resources for growth” given the significant contribution to growth and jobs in the agriculture and forestry sectors.
 Unlocking the potential of these sectors will require fostering adoption of new technologies in production and management processes, and improving access to markets, among others.

 The project would contribute to BiH’s Strategic Plan for Rural Development (SPRD) for 2018-2021.
 The project would directly contribute to four of the six main SPRD strategic goals for development of agriculture and rural areas, namely: (a) strengthening competitiveness of agriculture, forestry and rural areas through increasing the level of investments and improving the transfer of knowledge and promotion of innovation; (b) improving marketability of agri-food products by increasing value-added activities, improving quality and safety standards and strengthening linkages within the value chains; (c) sustainable management of natural resources and climate change adaptation; and (d) improving institutional systems and capacities and harmonization of the legal framework in agriculture and rural development with the aim of gradual approximation to the EU CAP.
-The alignment with EU requirements also requires improving the efficiency of the national budgetary resources for agriculture and providing access to key information and the data for evidence-based policy programming, which would be supported by the project.
+The alignment with EU requirements also requires improving the efficiency of the budgetary resources for agriculture and providing access to key information and the data for evidence-based policy programming, which would be supported by the project.
 Further the project will take into consideration the National Adaptation Plan that will build upon the 2013 BiH Climate Change Adaptation and Low Carbon Development Strategy currently being developed with support of UNDP and expected to be published in 2021.

 The project would contribute to the FBiH Development Strategy for 2021-2027.
 The project is aligned with the strategic goals, priorities and measures included in the FBiH Development Strategy.
 One of the strategic goals in the agri-food sector is to promote resource efficient and sustainable development and priorities include (a) support to technology transfers and development; (b) reduce inactivity and unemployment by increasing access of vulnerable groups to the labor market of the agricultural sector; (c) ensure the sustainable use of water resources; (d) support the development of rural areas by establishing functional capacities for agriculture and rural development, and enhancing the quality and competitiveness of agri-food production and resilience of agricultural producers.